cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What is the name of the attribute to access the custom attributes in your JavaScript code?
+## 21. What is the name of the attribute to access the custom attributes in your JavaScript code? :no_entry:

 ## (Choose the correct answer).

-### dataset
+dataset

 attributeset